rkotze/rkotze.github.io/_posts/2018-01-16-high-order-components.md

 ---
 layout: post
-published: false
-title:  "Understanding high order components"
+title:  "Understanding higher-order components"
-date:   2018-01-16 12:00:12 +0000
+date:   2018-01-20 12:00:12 +0000
-permalink: /coding/understanding-high-order-components
+permalink: /coding/understanding-higher-order-components
 category: coding
 meta_description: >
- Understand why and how to use high order components in React JS
+ Understand why and how to use higher-order components with React JS
 excerpt_separator: <!--more-->
 ---

-In this post I will discuss the why and how to use high order components (<abbr title="High Order Component">HOC</abbr>) in ReactJS.
+In this post I will discuss the why and how to use higher-order components (<abbr title="higher-order component">HOC</abbr>) with [ReactJS](https://reactjs.org/).

 **Why use HOC:** Promote _reuse_ of logic across React components.

 Components are the typical element for reuse in React but sometimes features don't fit into this standard.
-There might be exact same methods used to fetch data but the display is different.
+There might be similar methods used to fetch data but the display is different.
 An example of this is shown later.

 <!--more-->